 - A superb financial advisor also provides details on how political, economic, and other external scenarios can affect a person’s money in the future.

 - Successful and certified financial advisors help draw a tailored savings and investment roadmap for their clients and help them achieve its objectives.

 - And finally, financial advisors manage their client’s savings and investment portfolios, manage taxes and provide advice whenever it’s necessary to take any action.

-Given these roles and responsibilities, you can clearly understand why working as financial advisor is respectable and lucrative profession.
-And it’s not very difficult to become financial advisor too.
+Given these roles and responsibilities, you can clearly understand why working as a financial advisor is respectable and lucrative.
+And it’s not very difficult to become a financial advisor too.